A configuration space for equivariant connective K-homology: Introduction

+In \cite{wang2000}, Wang defines an equivariant generalization of $\F^q(X)$.
+Consider the \textit{wreath} product $G_n=G\wr \S_n$ which is a semidirect product of the $n$-th direct product $G^n$ of $G$ and the symmetric group $\S_n$.
+If $G$ acts on $X$ there is an action of the group $G_n$ on $X^n$ induced by the actions of $G^n$ and $\S_n$ on $X^n$. \begin{defin}Let $X$ be a $G$-CW-complex, we denote by $\F_G^q(X)$ to the $\Z\times\Z/2\Z$-graded Hopf algebra

+with the product and coproduct defined using induction and restriction functors on $K_G$.
+For a precise definition see Definition \ref{indhaces}. \end{defin} We generalize Theorem \ref{main2} to an equivariant setting.
+We prove that the ho\-mo\-lo\-gy groups of the $G$-fixed points of $\c(X,G)$ carry a natural $\Z\times\Z/2\Z$-graded Hopf algebra structure.
+Using an equivariant version of the Chern character due to L\"uck in \cite{lu2002}, we find a $\Z\times\Z/2\Z$-graded Hopf algebra isomorphism from $H_*(\c(M,G)^G;\C)$ to $\widehat{\F_G^q(M)}$.
+More precisely we have \begin{teor} Let $M$ be an even dimensional $G$-$\spinc$-manifold.
+The $\Z\times\Z/2\Z$-graded complex vector space $H_*(\c(M,G)^G;\C)$ carries a natural $\Z\times\Z/2\Z$-graded Hopf algebra and there is a natural isomorphism of $\Z\times\Z/2\Z$-graded Hopf algebras where the completion is taken over the augmentation ideal. \end{teor} Applying this theorem to $M=S^0$, we obtain an expression for the homology of the $G$-fixed points of the equivariant infinite Grasmannian in terms of the representation ring of wreath products.

+This paper is organized as follows.
+In Section \ref{section1} we recall the definition of the equivariant K-theory spectrum, and fix notations about some functions spaces and $G$-actions over these.
+We recall definitions of equivariant homology theories, and its connective versions in the sense of \cite{lu2002}.

-In the second part we define the configurations space associated to equivariant K-homology and prove that the functor defined as its homotopy groups satisfies the long exact sequence axiom and wedge axiom.
-In this part we also define a natural transformation from the homotopy groups of the configuration space to equivariant k-homology and we prove that this natural transformation is an isomorphism when we apply it to the space $S^1$ with the trivial action.
+In Section \ref{section2} we define the configuration space associated to equivariant K-homology and prove that the functor defined as its homotopy groups is a $G$-homology theory.
+In Section \ref{section2.1} we define a natural transformation from the homotopy groups of the configuration space to equivariant K-homology and prove that this natural transformation is an isomorphism, when we apply it to the space $S^0$, with the trivial $G$-action.

-In the third part we prove that the functor defined in part two has a induction structure in finite groups in the sense defined by L\"uck in \cite{lu2002}, we use this fact to prove that the functor is an equivariant homology theory and finally deduce that it coincides with equivariant connective k-homology.
+In Section \ref{section3} we prove that the functor defined in Section \ref{section2} has an induction structure over finite groups in the sense defined by L\"uck in \cite{lu2002}.
+We use this fact to prove that the functor is an equivariant homology theory, and finally deduce that it is naturally equivalent to equivariant connective K-homology.

-In the last section we describe a relation between the homology of the fixed point space of the configuration space in terms of the equivariant ge\-ne\-ra\-li\-za\-tion of the Hopf-algebra $\F^q(X)$.\\\\ \textit{Acknowledgements}.
-The author would like to express its gratitude to Bernardo Uribe who read the manuscript and made a number of important suggestions, and to Prof. Wolfgang L\"uck by the invitation to be in his topology group in M\"unster where part of this work was done.
+In Section \ref{section4} we describe an isomorphism between the complex homology of the fixed point space of the configuration space and the Hopf algebra $\F^q_G(X)$.